eclipse-tractusx/managed-identity-wallet/README.md

 2. Policies can be validated dynamically as per request while validating VP and
    VC.
 [Check this for more details](https://docs.walt.id/v/ssikit/concepts/verification-policies)
-3. When you are using MacOS and the MIW docker container won't start up, you can enable the docker-desktop feature "Use Rosetta for x86/amd64 emulation on Apple Silicon" in your Docker settings
-   (under "features in development")

 ## Reference of external lib